Skip to content

 VII.3 · On Uncertainty

-AI gives you answers.
-More answers, faster, more confidently.
-But the most important questions in your life: who should I spend my life with?
+AI gives you answers: more of them, faster, and with more confidence.
+(Confidence and correctness, as anyone who has sat across from a thoroughly certain person knows, are two different things.)
+But the questions that matter most in a life are of another order entirely: Who should I spend my life with?
 Is this work worth my devotion?
-How should I face my parents’ aging? none of them can be “solved.”
+How am I to face my parents growing old?
+Not one of them can be “solved.”
 They can only be lived through.

 Postulate 6 says: cognition is necessarily partial.
-This is not merely a metaphysical statement; it is a daily experience.
+This is daily experience, immediate and plain, before it is ever a metaphysical statement.
 You will never fully understand the person you love.
 You will never be certain the choice you made was right.
 You will never see yourself completely clearly.

 In a world where AI grows ever more adept at providing “certainty,” coexisting peacefully with uncertainty (Postulate 6, T1) becomes a capacity that requires deliberate practice.
-Not because uncertainty is good . but because it is real.
-The things that matter most are precisely the things that are least certain.
+Not because uncertainty is good, but because it is real.
+The things that matter most are often the things that are least certain.
 Lucidity is not the elimination of uncertainty.
-Lucidity is keeping existential tendency active amid bewilderment (AF13), the ability to act, to choose, to love: in the midst of uncertainty.
+Lucidity is keeping existential tendency active amid bewilderment (AF13), the ability to act, to choose, and to love in the midst of uncertainty.
 That is equanimity (AF16).

-Here the Obscuration-as-Self-Harm Principle () acquires a daily face: pretending to possess certainty (whether to oneself or to others) is a form of obscuration, and every act of obscuration damages one’s own capacity for lucidity.
-To admit I do not know is not weakness but the most unadorned starting point of lucidity.
+Here the Obscuration-as-Self-Harm Principle (EP1) acquires a daily face: pretending to possess certainty (whether to oneself or to others) is a form of obscuration, and every act of obscuration damages one’s own capacity for lucidity.
+To admit I do not know is the most unadorned starting point of lucidity.

 VII.4 · On Memory and Forgetting

 AI has perfect memory.
-It can precisely retrieve every conversation, every data point, every instruction.
+It can summon back every conversation, every data point, every instruction, down to the last detail.
 It does not forget.
 You do.
-You have already forgotten what you ate for lunch yesterday, what a friend said ten years ago, most of your childhood.
-Your memory is unreliable, selective, constantly re-edited.
-This is usually seen as a flaw.
-But from The Tao of Lucidity’s perspective:
+Already you have lost what you ate for lunch yesterday, what a friend told you ten years ago, the better part of your childhood.
+Your memory is unreliable, selective, forever being re-edited behind your back.
+We tend to call this a flaw.
+Seen through The Tao of Lucidity, it looks otherwise:

 Forgetting is one of finitude’s gifts.
 Forgetting allows you to change; if you perfectly remembered every humiliation, every mistake, every failure, the weight of the past would crush you.
 Forgetting lets the old self exit the stage, making room for the new.
 Forgetting is a natural mechanism of “letting go.”